Mario-Youchia/FPGA-Stopwatch-System/README.md

 ## Limitations

-This is a course-level FPGA/SystemVerilog implementation.
-It is best presented as a digital-design project focused on counters, BCD conversion, display multiplexing, source organization, and FPGA workflow rather than as a fully polished commercial hardware product.
+This is a simple implementation of a stopwatch, and it demonstrates the basic concepts of digital design like counters, rollover, BCD conversion and driving a seven segment display.